Upper Sind Frontier District: Climate

 in April and May, after which the full force of the heat is felt, the nights being oppressive and the humidity generally over 70 per cent.

 During the five years 1900-4, the maximum temperature recorded was 126 F, the minimum on the same day being 88 F. Shade temperatures over 120 F are frequently recorded, and sometimes the thermometer does not fall below 90 F for several successive days.
 After August the nights become cooler, the north-west wind sets in, and by the middle of October the temperature falls considerably.
 The annual rainfall averages about 3 inches.

 Demography

-The District contained one town, Jacobabad and 390 villages, according to the 1872 census it has a population of 115,050, in 1881 145,180., in 1891 174,548 - according to the 1901 census the population was 232,045 (89 persons per square mile).
+The District contained one town, Jacobabad and 390 villages, according to the 1872 census it has a population of 115,050, in 1881 145,180, in 1891 174,548 - according to the 1901 census the population was 232,045 (89 persons per square mile).
 The increase was due to immigration from Baluchistan and the Punjab, to fresh lands having been brought under cultivation, and to changes in the area of the District amounting to an addition of about 500 sqmi.
-According to the 1901 census, the chief language was Sindi, which was spoken by 165,110 persons, or 71 per cent of the total.
-Baluchi and Siraiki were also spoken in all parts of the District.
+According to the 1901 census, the chief language was Sindhi, which was spoken by 165,110 persons, or 71% of the total majority of the district.
+Siraiki and Balochi were also spoken in all parts of the District.
 Muslims formed 90 per cent of the total population and Hindus 9 per cent.

 Administration

-The district, headquartered at the city of Jacobabad, was subdivided into 5 talukas:
+The district, headquartered at the city of Jacobabad, was subdivided into 6 talukas: